Gum Grafts: Repair Your Gums

 Types of Gum Grafts

-1. Donor Tissue Gum Graft (Alloderm) or Pinhole Procedure – This type of gum grafting is the least painful type of gum grafting because the tissue is used by a donor, eliminating the need to remove it from the roof of your mouth.
-Although this procedure is less painful it can have a slightly decreased chance of success because it is not your own tissue.
+1. Donor Tissue Gum Graft (Alloderm) or Pinhole Procedure – This type of gum grafting is minorly painful because the tissue is used by a donor, eliminating the need to remove it from the roof of your mouth.
+Although this procedure is less painful, it can have a slightly decreased chance of success because it is not your tissue.

-2. Connective Tissue Grafting – To perform this type of graft your surgeon will collect the middle layer of tissue from the roof of the mouth and suture close the surface layer to leave nothing exposed.
-This type of procedure tends to be less painful since the area can be sutured closed.
+2. Connective Tissue Grafting – To perform this type of graft, your surgeon will collect the middle layer of tissue from the roof of the mouth and suture close the surface layer to leave nothing exposed.
+This procedure tends to be less painful since the area can be sutured closed.

 3. Free Gingival Graft -This type of gum graft requires your surgeon to harvest the donor tissue from the surface of the roof of the mouth where it cannot be sutured closed like a connective tissue graft.
-This results in the gum tissues underneath the site being completely exposed and therefore increasing the chance of pain.
+This results in the gum tissues underneath the site is completely exposed, increasing the chance of pain.

 Gum grafting is a procedure that places a graft over the problem area.
 Naturally, your gums will accept this tissue and regrow.
 However, this will decrease your sensitivity and increase the amount of gum surrounding the specific tooth.
 Gum grafting is a general procedure but must be done by a highly specialized doctor.
 A Periodontist more commonly performs gum grafting due to the complexity of the treatment.
 Schedule a consultation with our team to discuss if a gum graft is the right course of action to repair your smile.